Need a faster & easier method to plan meals? How about healthy meal ideas your family will actually eat?

 Not to be overly dramatic, but this was revolutionary for me!

 I will go through the creation of the notebook step-by-step.
 The notebook is a work-in-progress project.
-It’s a simple preparation because you continue to build on it as you go forward.
+It’s simple to start because you continue to build on it as you go forward.

 There are pictures so you can see how to make one for yourself.
 (I also added links to the products for your convenience.
 But, you can use anything you already have in your home, and it will work just fine.)

-Because I tried to be specific and explanatory, it looks like a lot – but once you read through this you will see how simple it really is.
+Because I tried to be specific and explanatory, it looks like a lot to do- but it’s not, once you read through this you will see how simple it really is.